Prateekkumar12345/Lyfe-Health-App-Inc./README.md

 | **Proactive nudges** | “You have 6 PD hours left” banners driven by member profile API | Higher compliance and engagement |
 | **Tax 360™ copilot** | Firm-facing agent with RAG over tax guidance (with guardrails) | Saves practitioner research time |

----

-## Disclaimer

-This is a **student / concept redesign** for demonstrating UX and AI integration ideas.
-CPA Canada® is a registered trademark of its respective owner.
-This repository is not officially endorsed by CPA Canada.

----

-## License

-MIT — for educational and portfolio use only.